 If you’ve decided to let a full-service agency manage your influencer marketing efforts, they’ll handle all the influencer outreach steps for you.
 Huzzah!

-But if you’re doing some or all of it yourself, this chapter is for you.
+But if you’re doing some or all of it yourself, this article is for you.

-In this chapter, we’ll discuss influencer outreach strategies and tips, including:
+In this article, we’ll discuss influencer outreach strategies and tips, including:

 - How to start building a relationship as soon as possible